sharvesh1401/BattSense/README.md

 ## 🚀 Project Objective

 To build an intelligent model that can **predict battery health (SOH)** using data-driven techniques.
-The goal is to understand and forecast battery degradation over time using regression algorithms.
+The goal is to understand and predict battery degradation over time using regression algorithms.

 ---